robindrost/docs-1/docs/interactive-bridge.md

 ## Exports

-Please find the exports in the generated [API](interactive-bridge-api.md) documentation.
+API documentation is included in the NPM package and can be viewed here: [API](/interactive-bridge-api/)